MoeMod/CSMoE/README.md

-## About
+## Counter-Strike Mobile-oriented Edition
-Here is the source code of engine, server, client (windows and linux only). \
+Here are the source code of engine, server, client (windows and linux only). \
 For Android or iOS launcher, check them in other repo. \
 This is a combination of CS1.6 mods that are implemented based on Xash3D engine, \
 aiming to act like CSO (aka CS:NZ), however the traditional one in pre-2009. \